Paperdreamer/documents/EXEC_OF_QA.md

 + __Acceptance Test #1__: After logging in as administrator "Test Admin", I can edit the project "Dummy" by changing its name to "Foo" and its description from "Dummy Project" to "Project Foo", by assigning user "Test User" as supervisor, by making the director "Test Director" an artist and by removing artist "Test Artist" from the project.
 + __Acceptance Test #2__: After logging in as "Test User", I can see "Foo" on my dashboard, all projects view and that it's open.
 I can login as "Test Director" and see the name change from "Dummy" to "Foo" on my dashboard and all projects view.
 I can then login as "Test Artist" and see the name change from "Dummy" to "Foo" on my all projects view but cannot see "Dummy" or "Foo" on my dashboard.
 + __Implementation__:
-	+ __Back end pull request #16: Add new route /project to edit and delete projects to index.php, add methods to delete and edit (with actions of open and close) projects to project controller__
-	+ __Back end pull request #28:  Add methods to update users of projects in backend__
+	+ __Back end pull request #28__:  Add methods to update users of projects in backend
+		+ __Code Review__: No complaints were expressed during the code review.
-	+ __Front end pull request #35:  Edit projects__
+	+ __Front end pull request #35__:  Edit projects
+		+ __Code Review__:
+			+ `MISSING CODE PIC`
+			+ *Onur Vural*: Is this the way to fix the 'Reload' problem?
+			+ *Lukas Appelhans*: This makes a page refresh when we save all stuff indeed.
+			+ `MISSING CODE PIC`
+			+ *Onur Vural*: why did you add the "event"s here? they were working just fine
+			+ *Lukas Appelhans*: No, at least for me it wasn't. the event object didn't exist for me, thus I needed to pass it from the original ng-click here...
+			+ *Onur Vural*: ok
+			+ *Tobias Muecksch*: @boom1992 that's very strange. should not happen...
+Are you 100% sure, this really deletes the project which is intended to be deleted?
+			+ *Lucas Appelhans*: Uh why should it delete the wrong one?
+The event just gets passed in order to not change the location to the project, but stay on the dashboard...
+			+ *Lukas Appelhans*: This will have to get another revision. :( Lucas and I kind of worked on some of the same things in the backend/userManagement, so I'll have to redo half of it I think!

 ### User Story #15, formerly #3.5: Deleting Projects
 + __Velocity Points__: 5
 + __Description__: As an administrator, I want to be able to delete an existing project.
 After that, this project is permanently removed from the database and cannot be reached again.
 + __Acceptance Test #1__: After logging in as administrator "Test Admin", I can delete project "Foo".
 I can verify that "Foo" is removed from the database.
 I can login as artist "Test Artist" of "Foo" and verify that it's no longer on my dashboard or all projects view.
 + __Implementation__:
-	+ __Back end pull request #16: Add new route /project to edit and delete projects to index.php, add methods to delete and edit (with actions of open and close) projects to project controller__
+	+ __Back end pull request #16__: Add backend methods for open/close and delete project functions, User Stories 15, 16 and 18
-	+ __Front end pull request #21: Add open/close and delete buttons to open/close and delete projects to dashboard and all projects view, add those methods to corresponding controllers and projects factory__
+	+ __Front end pull request #21__: Add open/close and delete buttons to open/close and delete projects to dashboard and all projects view, add those methods to corresponding controllers and projects factory

 ### User Story #16, formerly #3.6: Closing Projects
 + __Velocity Points__: 10
 + __Description__: As an administrator, I want to be able to close an existing project.
 After doing that, no new changes can be made to this project by its members.
 + __Acceptance Test #1__: After logging in as administrator "Test Admin", I can close project "Bar".
 I can then login as supervisor "Test Supervisor" of "Bar" and verify that "Bar" is indicated to be closed on my dashboard and all projects view.
 I can no longer make any changes on "Foo".
 + __Implementation__:
-	+ __Back end pull request #16: Add new route /project to edit and delete projects to index.php, add methods to delete and edit (with actions of open and close) projects to project controller__
+	+ __Back end pull request #16__: Add backend methods for open/close and delete project functions, User Stories 15, 16 and 18
-	+ __Front end pull request #21: Add open/close and delete buttons to open/close and delete projects to dashboard and all projects view, add those methods to corresponding controllers and projects factory__
+	+ __Front end pull request #21__: Add open/close and delete buttons to open/close and delete projects to dashboard and all projects view, add those methods to corresponding controllers and projects factory

 ### User Story #17: Edit Profile View
 + __Velocity Points__: `TODO`